DigiNode-Tools/diginode-tools/docs/suggested_hardware.md

 ## Crucial 2.5" SSD
 ![Crucial 2.5" SSD](/images/crucial_2.5_ssd.jpg)

-As of July 2022, DigiNode requires ~40GB of space.
+As of July 2022, DigiNode requires approximately 40GB of space.
 You can choose any size of SSD you want that is larger than this.
-I recommend 250Gb or 500Gb to be more future proof.
+A 250Gb SSD would be an excellent choice, or 500Gb to be more future proof.

 Purchase:
 - [Amazon.com](https://amzn.to/3ORS4hq)